 Surplus Lines Companies: Surplus lines policies can only be written by companies that are listed in Kansas as a non-admitted surplus lines carrier.
 Pursuant to K.S.A.
 40-246e, the Commissioner maintains a list of insurers not authorized to do business in this state for review by any interested person.
 No surplus lines agent shall place insurance on a Kansas domiciled risk with an insurer whose name does not appear on this list: Listed Surplus Lines Companies, Syndicates.

 Diligent Search Requirement; Prohibitions, Exceptions: Pursuant to K.S.A.
 40-246b, coverage can only be placed in the non-admitted market if a diligent search has determined the inability to procure the insurance from an insurer authorized to do business in Kansas.
 Mere rate differential shall not be grounds for placing a particular risk in a non-admitted carrier when an admitted carrier would accept such risk at a different rate.

 Based on this language, the Department has determined that surplus lines licensees are precluded from writing coverage eligible through the FAIR Plan, Kansas Automobile Insurance Plan, Kansas Health Care Provider Insurance Availability Plan and the Workers’ Compensation Insurance Plan, as each of these types of coverage is available in the admitted market.
 In the event an insured is declined in writing by one of the above plans, coverage could be placed in the non-admitted market.
-However, the agent should contact the Property and Casualty Division via email to KID.ExLines@ks.gov to determine if any other statutory prohibitions might apply.
+However, the agent should contact the Rate and Form Division via email to KID.ExLines@ks.gov to determine if any other statutory prohibitions might apply.

 Exception to Diligent Search Requirement: Insureds who are “Exempt Commercial Purchasers” (defined in K.S.A.
 40-246i[a]) are exempt from the diligent search requirement.
 However, all other requirements apply.